Birmingham Airport leans on Veovo to help grow carriers numbers by 28%

 A proven track record

-Birmingham Airport was already using Veovo’s 20/20 FIDS system and Wayne Smith, the airport’s IT Services Director, had been Impressed with the results.
-The breadth of the Airport 20/20 Airport Management Suite made Veovo the obvious choice, but what ultimately won Wayne and his team over was Veovo’s strategic and collaborative approach.
+Birmingham Airport was already using Veovo’s Guest Engagement (FIDS) system and Wayne Smith, the airport’s Director of IT and Information Security had been impressed with the results.
+The breadth of the Veovo Airport Management Suite made the company the obvious choice, but what ultimately won Wayne and his team over was Veovo’s strategic and collaborative approach.

 The new system would need to fix a number of operational issues.
 Passenger volume was putting extra pressure on the airport’s fixed and mobile assets, including buses, gates, stands, check-in desks and baggage belts.
 Poor data integration was limiting the revenue generation potential of its flight information display system.
 Attracting new carriers to the airport and expansion of routes would also require a higher degree of charging flexibility.